regisb/openedx-install/README.md

 ### Nginx

-Nginx is the de facto web server traditionnally used in combination with Open edX.
+Nginx is the de facto web server traditionally used in combination with Open edX.
 Nginx serves two purposes:

 * Proxy to gunicorn for dynamic web pages
 * Directly serve static files from disk